cgdevopsgcp/bump-build-number/README.md

 ## Prerequisites

-- If you want to seed the build number at something other than 1, create a number annotation at the pipeline level with the name build_number and set it appropriately
+- If you want to seed the build number at something other than 1, create an annotation with the name of your choice at the pipeline level and set it appropriately

 ## Important Notes
 - Annotations must be deleted from the CLI